kitnil/awesome/README.md

 - [Wikipedia-Dark](https://github.com/StylishThemes/Wikipedia-Dark) - :mortar_board: Dark Wikipedia
 - [clock-shop](https://github.com/drawcall/clock-shop) - 🕙⏰🕰 Clock Shop is a website that collects beautiful clock codes
 - [awesome-programmers](https://github.com/rekihattori/awesome-programmers) - A list of history's greatest software engineers and tech pioneers
 - [slick-fox](https://github.com/Etesam913/slick-fox) - :fox_face: A userchrome.css file that has rounded tabs and a url bar that can disappear when not selected on.
-It works with any themes.
+It works with any theme.
 - [whatthefuck.is](https://github.com/gaearon/whatthefuck.is) - An opinionated glossary of computer science terms for front-end developers.
 Written by Dan Abramov.
 - [progit2](https://github.com/progit/progit2) - Pro Git 2nd Edition
 - [productive-twitter](https://github.com/sdras/productive-twitter) - Chrome extension: Minimal and friendly theme for productive twitter use